efroemling/ballistica/docs/ba_module.md

 <h2><strong><a name="function_ba_setmusic">ba.setmusic()</a></strong></h3>
 <p><span>setmusic(musictype: Optional[MusicType], continuous: bool = False) -&gt; None</span></p>

-<p>Set or stop the current music based on a string musictype.</p>
+<p>Tell the game to play (or stop playing) a certain type of music.</p>

 <p>Category: <a href="#function_category_Gameplay_Functions">Gameplay Functions</a></p>

-<p>This function will handle loading and playing sound media as necessary,
+<p>This function will handle loading and playing sound assets as necessary,
 and also supports custom user soundtracks on specific platforms so the user can override particular game music with their own.</p>

 <p>Pass None to stop music.</p>

-<p>if 'continuous' is True the musictype passed is the same as what is already
+<p>if 'continuous' is True and musictype is the same as what is already
 playing, the playing track will not be restarted.</p>

 <hr>